hkamran80/articles/markdown/articles/2023-01-13-adding-wildcard-subdomain-support-macos.md

 macOS' native support for [network locations](https://support.apple.com/en-us/HT202480).

-After doing a bit of research, I found out I could use dnsmasq on my Mac to do accomplish wildcard subdomains, just like I did on the Pi-hole, but it worked wonderfully once I got it to work.
+After doing a bit of research, I found out I could use dnsmasq on my Mac to do accomplish wildcard subdomains, just like I did on the Pi-hole, and it worked wonderfully once I got it to work.

 I used [Homebrew](https://brew.sh/) to install and configure dnsmasq: